Dog Left Behind By Her Family Hangs Out With Firefighters All Day Now

 The people who used to own Ashley hardly fed her, rarely took her outside and, in the end, they simply abandoned her.

-Thankfully, Erica Mahnken, cofounder of No More Pain Rescue, and her fiance Michael Favor, rescued the 1-year-old pit bull last January.
+Thankfully, Erica Mahnken, cofounder of No More Pain Rescue, and her fiance Michael Favor, rescued the 1-year-old pit bull in January of 2017.

 "We got a phone call from somebody that there was a couple living in an abandoned house.
-They had no heat or electricity, and they had a dog there," Mahnken told The Dodo.
+They had no heat or electricity, and they had a dog there," Mahnken told The Dodo shortly after the rescue.

 When a snowstorm hit, the couple apparently left.
 "I guess they went to find somewhere warm to stay, and they had left the dog behind," Mahnken said.
 "So as soon as we got the phone call, we ran and got her."